 - Poison hemlock also smells plain awful, like a pile of musty debris.
 Some researchers maintain it stinks like mouse urine – especially when the leaves of the weed have been crushed.

 - The leaves on the plant can look bluish-green in color and are three to four times pinnately compound.

 - Poison hemlock leaves also have deeply cut or parsley-like leaflets with fairly sharp-looking points.

 Symptoms from poison hemlock exposure usually start appearing within 20 minutes after it is ingested – but the impact of the toxins can take up to three hours to present.

 Poison hemlock contains eight incredibly toxic alkaloid compounds, including coniine and gamma-coniceine.

-The amount of toxin released from the lethal and invasive weed may vary and be at it highest level on when the plant is growing in a sunny area rather than partial to full shade.
+The amount of toxin released from the lethal and invasive weed may vary and be at its highest level when the plant is growing in a sunny area rather than in partial to full shade.